Effects of Gambling Addiction

 Common financial effects of gambling addiction include:

-• Money is pulled from home equity, savings, investments, or retirement accounts for gambling
+- Money is withdrawn from home equity, savings, investments, or retirement accounts for gambling

 Legal Effects of Gambling Addiction